Finding THE BEACH in Maya Bay, Thailand: Exploring Thailand’s Mysterious Island of Ko Phi Phi Leh is Not Without Its Risks. (Trust Me.)

 Three kilometres offshore of Ko Phi Phi Don, a resort island in Thailand’s Andaman Sea, it hits the four of us.
 The longtail boat we hired for the day is little more than a glorified canoe, totally unfit to breach the swells now reaching two metres in height.
 My travelling companion Brady and I, along with our new friends — two well-tanned Brazilian girls and an Irishwoman as nervous as she is pale — stare back at our captain with similar anxiousness.
 He flashes white teeth, and moves his hands in a manner that ridicules the rocking of the boat before pointing to our destination: Ko Phi Phi Leh, Phi Phi Don’s undeveloped sister island, treasured national park and home to near-mythical Maya Bay — the Thailand of our dreams.

 Flashback six years, and I am sitting in a Victoria movie theatre, entranced by The Beach, a film which credited Leonardo DiCaprio as the star — although to me, the main player was Thailand’s white sand beaches, limestone cliffs and water too emerald to be real.

 I would go there one day; I would find The Beach.
-So without delay, I began looking for Flights To Thailand.

 The Beach would turn out to be Maya Bay, a location chosen by Fox productions because of its implied secrecy; an emerald lagoon enclosed in 100-metre-tall limestone cliffs.
 It was not long, though, until the secret got out.
 Tourism to the twin islands of Ko Phi Phi increased tenfold in the years following the film’s release, with the expected accompaniment of garbage and development.